Short Term Research Experiences

 - For the fall semester of the application year, applicants must have one of the following designations:

-- Undergraduate Junior (rising),
+- Undergraduate Junior (rising) or Undergraduate Senior (rising),

 - Graduate Student,